Publisher: 451 Editions / Publication date: 12 December 2022

 An international voice that resonates with a deep empathy… Emer Martin

 A quite wonderful collection of linked stories… Sue Leonard, Irish Examiner

-Publicity for the book’s release is handled by Cormac Kinsella and so far has included a glowing IRISH TIMES review, a HOT PRESS interview, an ARENA interview, and a HOT PRESS book review.
+The book’s media coverage included an IRISH TIMES review, a HOT PRESS interview, an ARENA interview, and a column in THE SUNDAY TIMES.
 ‘Reprisal’, one of the book’s short stories, has been published on the IRISH TIMES.com website.
 In the “Best Books of 2016” feature, author Nuala O’Connor (“Miss Emily”) cited Ferenji as one of her favourite books.
 In THE IRISH INDEPENDENT “Writers Favourite Books of 2016” feature, Dermot Bolger also named “Ferenji” as one of his favourites.
 Sue Leonard in the IRISH EXAMINER has described the book as “a quite wonderful collection.”
-Elsewhere, Helena has written a column in THE SUNDAY TIMES and several other media features and reviews are forthcoming.
+Elsewhere, Helena has written and several other media features and reviews are forthcoming.
+Author Orla MacAlinden also named it one of her faves in 2017, and you can see the most recent review of the book here.
 See the Ferenji BOOK TRAILER here.

-The author was a music and arts journalist in Paris and New York before working for UN and has edited two literary anthologies, including Red Lamp Black Piano.
-Her work has been shortlisted for The Pushcart Prize, Hennessy New Irish Writing and The Francis MacManus Short Story Competition.
-She received a bursary from the Arts Council of Ireland to complete Ferenji.
-She is also an experienced speaker and performer, available for events and interviews.
+The author was a music and arts journalist in Paris and New York before working for the UN and has edited two literary anthologies, including Red Lamp Black Piano.